MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 get-line-readonly
 -----------------

-Retrieves a particular line from a `PangoLayout`.
+Retrieves a particular line from a **Gnome::Pango::Layout**.

-This is a faster alternative to [method `$Pango`.Layout.get_line], but the user is not expected to modify the contents of the line (glyphs, glyph widths, etc.).
+This is a faster alternative to `.get-line()`, but the user is not expected to modify the contents of the line (glyphs, glyph widths, etc.).

     method get-line-readonly ( Int() $line --> CArray[N-LayoutLine] )

-  * $line; the index of a line, which must be between 0 and `pango_layout_get_line_count(layout) - 1`, inclusive..
+  * $line; the index of a line, which must be between 0 and *pango_layout_get_line_count(layout) - 1*, inclusive..

-Return value; the requested `PangoLayoutLine`, or `Nil` if the index is out of range.
-This layout line can be ref'ed and retained, but will become invalid if changes are made to the `PangoLayout`.
+Return value; the requested **Gnome::Pango::Layout**Line, or %NULL if the index is out of range.
+This layout line can be ref'ed and retained, but will become invalid if changes are made to the **Gnome::Pango::Layout**.
 No changes should be made to the line..

 get-line-spacing
 ----------------

 Gets the line spacing factor of `$layout`.

-See [method `$Pango`.Layout.set_line_spacing].
+See `.set-line-spacing()`.

     method get-line-spacing (--> Num )